 Response:

 There is a leakage term γCH4 comparable to incomplete sulfide and ammonium oxidation (see Table 10, SO4 boundary conditions 5 and 8.2; H2S boundary conditions 5 and 9).
-However, it can be safely assume that almost all CH4 is oxidized anaerobically (e.g. Regnier et al., 2011; Reeburgh et al., (1991) estimated more than 80%)- except for active (very localized) sites and slope failure, which can, in theory, be accounted for through the gamma term.
+However, it can be safely assumed that almost all CH4 is oxidized anaerobically (e.g. Regnier et al., 2011; Reeburgh et al., (1991) estimated more than 80%)- except for active (very localized) sites and slope failure, which can, in theory, be accounted for through the gamma term.

 Comment: